J91-cloud/pythonSQLite-REST_101/README.md

 Make sure you have these SQLite and Flask installed in your project in order to start doing this If you are not sure you have flask in your project , go to your project structure or packages and see if you have flask and all its dependencies.

+## APP.py
+Your configuration in your app.py is very important.
+It will change depending on your controllers and what you want to call your DB

 >[!Note]
 Make sure you add this in the top of your file:  ```app = Flask(__name__)```